Print

 Instructions

-1. Cook the rice: Place the rice in a fine mesh colander & rinse it well with hot water until the water runs clear.
+1. Cook the rice: Place the rice in a fine mesh colander and rinse it well with hot water until the water runs clear.
 This will take a good minute or two – feel free to jostle the rice with your hands as you rinse it to help speed this process along.
 Once the water runs clear, drain any excess water from the rice, then transfer it to a rice pot.
 Following the ratios provided on the rice package directions, add water to the rice pot.
-Cover & cook.
-Once the rice is done, let it steam & rest for 5-10 minutes before assembling Spam musubi.
-How to make spam musubi, step 1: Cook the rice.
+Cover and cook.
+Once the rice is done, let it steam and rest for 5-10 minutes before assembling Spam musubi.
 Cooked rice rests in the bottom of a pot-style rice cooker.
 The rice cooker rests atop a creamy white textured surface.

 2. Prepare the teriyaki sauce: Combine all listed ingredients in a small bowl, whisking to combine.
 Microwave for 30 seconds – 1 minute to dissolve the sugar.
 Stir to combine then set aside to cool slightly.
-(Alternatively, you can combine all ingredients in a small saucepan over medium-low heat & cook, stirring occasionally, until the sugar is dissolved, 4-5 minutes.)Prepared teriyaki sauce for spam musubi fills a clear glass mixing bowl that sits atop a creamy white textured surface.
-A small wire whisk rests inside of the teriyaki sauce for mixing.
+(Alternatively, you can combine all ingredients in a small saucepan over medium-low heat and cook, stirring occasionally, until the sugar is dissolved, 4-5 minutes.)Prepared musubi sauce fills a clear glass mixing bowl that sits atop a creamy white textured surface.
+A small wire whisk rests inside of bowl for mixing.

-3. Pan-fry the Spam & glaze with the teriyaki sauce: Place a large nonstick skillet over medium heat.
+3. Pan-fry the Spam and glaze with the teriyaki sauce: Place a large nonstick skillet over medium heat.
 Very lightly spritz with nonstick cooking spray.
 Arrange the sliced Spam in a single layer in the skillet.
 Cook 4-5 minutes, until lightly browned.
 Flip the Spam.
 Reduce the heat to medium-low.
 Spoon 1 tablespoon of the prepared teriyaki sauce over each slice of Spam.
 Cook 2-3 minutes longer.
-Repeat flipping & spooning sauce on the Spam 1-2 more times, until the Spam is as browned & saucy as you like & the teriyaki sauce is reduced to a thick glaze.
-Remove from the heat & set aside for Spam musubi assembly.
-How to make Hawaiian spam musubi, step 3: Pan-fry the Spam & glaze with teriyaki sauce.
+Repeat flipping and spooning sauce on the Spam 1-2 more times, until the Spam is as browned and saucy as you like and the teriyaki sauce is reduced to a thick glaze.
+Remove from the heat and set aside for Spam musubi assembly.
 Seven pieces of pan-fried spam that have been glazed with a homemade teriyaki sauce fill a black non-stick frying pan.
 The pan sits atop a creamy white textured surface.

-4. Prep the nori & musubi mold: Place a large piece of plastic wrap or wax paper on your work surface.
+4. Prep the nori and musubi mold: Place a large piece of plastic wrap or wax paper on your work surface.
 Grab a piece of sushi nori.
-Sushi nori has 2 distinct sides – one is rough & textured while the other is shiny & smoother – & is ever-so-slightly rectangular.
-Place a piece of sushi nori on top of the plastic wrap/wax paper such that its shiny & smooth side is facing down & one of its slightly longer sides is closest to you.
+Sushi nori has 2 distinct sides – one is rough and textured while the other is shiny and smoother – and is ever-so-slightly rectangular.
+Place a piece of sushi nori on top of the plastic wrap/wax paper such that its shiny and smooth side is facing down and one of its slightly longer sides is closest to you.
 Place the outer box of the musubi mold on the center of the nori such that its long edge runs parallel with the longer sides of the nori.
-How to make spam musubi, step 4: Prep the nori & musubi mold.
 A single sheet of sushi nori rests atop a piece of plastic wrap that sits atop a creamy white textured surface.
 The outer box of a double musubi mold is arranged in the center of the sushi nori with the long edge of the mold running parallel with the long edge of the nori.
 Resting above the nori & the musubi mold is a small bowl filled with furikake seasoning with a spoon resting inside, another small white bowl filled with water, and a small speckled ceramic plate with pan-fried teriyaki Spam resting atop with a gold fork resting on the plate.
-The musubi mold lids rests alongside.
+The musubi mold lid rests alongside.

-6. Assemble & wrap the Spam musubi: Place the musubi mold lid on top of the Spam.
-Press down on the lid firmly, starting at the center & working your way to the outer edge.
-Once you reach the outer edge, press down on the lid firmly with your thumbs & pointer fingers while using your pinky fingers to simultaneously pull the musubi mold box up.
-Set the box to the side, then remove the musubi mold top off of the Spam & set aside.
-Gently-yet-firmly pull the side of the nori sheet facing you up & tautly fold it over the Spam – the nori should stick to the Spam.
+6. Assemble and wrap the Spam musubi: Place the musubi mold lid on top of the Spam.
+Press down on the lid firmly, starting at the center and working your way to the outer edge.
+Once you reach the outer edge, press down on the lid firmly with your thumbs and pointer fingers while using your pinky fingers to simultaneously pull the musubi mold box up.
+Set the box to the side, then remove the musubi mold top off of the Spam and set aside.
+Gently-yet-firmly pull the side of the nori sheet facing you up and tautly fold it over the Spam – the nori should stick to the Spam.
 Brush a little water over the opposite edge of nori, then tautly roll the musubi away from you, sealing the musubi shut.
 The musubi should be seam side down at this point.
 Set aside – it will continue to tighten up as it sits. [gallery size="full" ids="29096,29098,29100,29102,29104,29106"]

-7. Repeat Steps 4-6 with the remaining rice & teriyaki Spam.
-Your last musubi will only have one piece of Spam, so simply slice the sushi nori in half crosswise & assemble the musubi using only one half of the mold.
-A finished but uncut Hawaiian spam musubi sits atop a piece of plastic wrap atop a creamy white textured surface.
-Positioned just above the almost finished musubi is a small bowl filled with furikake seasoning with a spoon resting inside, another small white bowl filled with water, and a small speckled ceramic plate with pan-fried teriyaki Spam.
-A spam musubi mold rests alongside.
+7. Repeat Steps 4-6 with the remaining rice and teriyaki Spam.
+Your last musubi will only have one piece of Spam, so simply slice the sushi nori in half crosswise and assemble the musubi using only one half of the mold.
+A finished but uncut double spam musubi sits atop a piece of plastic wrap atop a creamy white textured surface.

 Notes